johnpmitsch/satellite-clone/docs/satellite-clone.md

 2. Make sure that the blank machine has adequate space and also make sure that the root partition has all the storage space.
 You may utilize the included script [satellite-clone/helpers/reallocate.sh](../helpers/reallocate.sh) if needed.
 The ansible playbook run will fail if the free space in root partition is less than the value specified in `required_root_free_space` variable in `satellite-clone-vars.yml`

+3. For cloning a Satellite, you will need a Satellite 6 subscription for the cloned machine.
+There are [options](https://access.redhat.com/articles/513353) for obtaining subscriptions at a discounted rate for smaller environments.
+If you would like to handle the registration of the system manually, set `register_to_portal: false` in  `satellite-clone-vars.yml`

 #### Instructions ####

 1. Create file `satellite-clone-vars.yml` (by copying `satellite-clone-vars.sample.yml` found in the root of the project) and update the required variables.